National Assembly green-lights merger of Fata with KP; Senate to vote on Friday

 "The tribal people want immediate justice, just like under the system we have in KP," he said.

-But Khan, who had appeared in the parliament building after two years, deviated from the topic at hand, in what seemed to be a bid to explain his prolonged absence from the house.
+But Khan, who had appeared in parliament after two years, soon deviated from the topic at hand in what seemed to be a bid to explain his prolonged absence from the house.

-Much to the irritation of government leaders, Khan said his party had staged the 2014 sit-in after parliament's failure to listen to its grievance.
+Much to the growing irritation of the treasury benches, Khan began by saying his party had staged the 2014 sit-in after parliament's failure to listen to its grievances.

+"After a year [of waiting for a response] we held the sit-in," he said, explaining that "as a democrat" it was his right to stage protests and agitate for the people's rights.

-"And then there was Panama — is asking for accountability something undesirable?" he asked before chiding the lawmakers present for turning a blind eye to alleged money laundering.
+"And then there was Panama — is asking for accountability something undesirable?" he asked amidst uproar, before chiding the lawmakers present for turning a blind eye.

+"I am proud we brought a corrupt prime minister to justice for laundering money," he said.
+As the ruling party's lawmakers continued to protest vocally, he said at one point: "Have the courage to listen to me."

 "A member sitting here [on the treasury benches] had once said to me: 'koi sharam hoti hai, koi haya hoti hai'.
-I see that that member is no longer here today," he said, referring to erstwhile foreign minister Khawaja Asif.
+I see that that member is no longer here today," he said, referring to erstwhile foreign minister Khawaja Asif, who was recently removed from office for concealing assets.

 "Standing against money laundering was the right thing to do," he said.
 "We are proud of our struggle."